Skip to main content

 CVE-2026-22772 Overview

-CVE-2026-22772 is a Server-Side Request Forgery (SSRF) vulnerability affecting Fulcio, a certificate authority component of the Sigstore project used for issuing code signing certificates based on OpenID Connect (OIDC) identities.
-The vulnerability exists in Fulcio's metaRegex() function, which uses an unanchored regular expression for validating MetaIssuer URLs.
-This implementation flaw allows attackers to bypass URL validation controls and trigger SSRF requests to arbitrary internal services.
+CVE-2026-22772 is a Server-Side Request Forgery (SSRF) vulnerability in Fulcio, the Sigstore certificate authority that issues code signing certificates tied to OpenID Connect (OIDC) identities.
+The flaw resides in the metaRegex() function, which uses an unanchored regular expression when validating MetaIssuer URLs.
+Attackers can craft inputs that bypass URL validation and force the Fulcio server to issue GET requests to arbitrary internal services.
+The issue is classified as Server-Side Request Forgery [CWE-918] and affects Fulcio versions prior to 1.8.5.

 Critical Impact